robjg/oddjob/README.txt

 - Simplify State conditions.
 DESTROYED should not be an option and we probably only need to support COMPLETE, INCOMPLETE and EXCEPTION.
 Would you ever need to test for READY?

+Deferred to A Later Version
+---------------------------
-- If job should work on asynchronous completion of a job.
+- Should If job work on asynchronous completion of a job?
-- Need better protection from exceptions in the DetailModel.setSelectedContext method.
 - Document State better in the user guide.
 Include why structural jobs COMPLETE when they have no child because editing a node involves removing it and re-adding it.

-Deferred to A Later Version
----------------------------
 - Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
 - Use a ServerSide file system for choosing files on server component